I love making unique beverages and giving tips on how to make them.

 From its rich, brown, earthy color to its sweet-spicy flavor, cinnamon is the perfect spice to represent the fall season.
-I was certainly in the mood to eat or drink something in the spirit of Autumn.
+I was certainly in the mood to eat or drink something in the spirit of autumn.
 On top of that, it's pouring outside, which only contributes to my homey, cozy, fall-inspired mood.

 Unfortunately, I didn't have apple cider or cinnamon doughnut holes on hand—nor anything pumpkin flavored.
 It's been awhile since I actually had banana nut muffins, and I am already working on a bread today and did not want to dedicate any more time to baking.
 Also, my boyfriend hates bananas, so I have no further incentive to make banana based treats.
 Sharing is one of my favorite parts about making food.
 The way to someone's heart is through their stomach.

 I can never fully enjoy treats such as muffins, juice, and donuts.
-I am always consumed with guilt from all the calories that come from added sugar and flour.
+I am always consumed with guilt from all the calories that come from the added sugar and flour.
 I don't feel my best when I eat these types of foods.
 But the heart wants what it wants...
 I usually give into my cravings, but this smoothie definitely allows me to feel less of the guilt and more of the enjoyment.

 Banana Bread Batter Smoothie Recipe